-According to the people behind J.Hornig – the family behind this operation has been practicing roasting coffee for over 100 years.
-They seek out the finest beans growing in the best regions in the world, and use a traditional drum roasting method to make their coffee.
+According to J.Hornig – the family behind this operation has been roasting coffee for over 100 years.
+They seek out the finest beans growing in the best regions globally and use a traditional drum roasting method to make their coffee.

-Their cafe in Vienna is an excellent place to bring your laptop and do some work – lots of outlets to plug in your devices, and free WiFi.
-Plus, you can imagine why this spot is popular with the young locals – J.Hornig has good coffee + is a good place to study.
+Their cafe in Vienna is an excellent place to bring your laptop and do some work – lots of outlets to plug in your devices, and free, fast-running WiFi.
+You can imagine why this spot is popular with the young locals – J.Hornig has good coffee, plus it is an excellent place to be productive.

 TIP: For something different – try their Matcha Latte!

-Tip: Their avocado toast breakfast is an fabulous breakfast choice
+Tip: Their avocado toast breakfast is fantastic and only available on weekends.

-Tip: Get a seat in front of their big window to do some people watching as you drink one of their cappuccinos!
+Tip: Get a seat in front of their big window for fun people-watching!

-Tip: Check out their double shot iced latte with oat milk!
+Tip: Try their double-shot iced latte with oat milk!